nitesh-20-2003/Mavericks_gui/README.md

 ## Getting Started

-Follow these steps to get the project up and running on your local machine.
+Follow these steps to get the project up and running on your local machine:

 ### Installation